edenreich/k8s-operator-generator/README.md

 First open the project in VScode, a prompt to open the project inside of a Dev Container will be shown, click `open`.

-A Dev Container is essentially an encapsulate environment with all the necessary tools you would need for development of this project.
+A Dev Container is essentially an encapsulate environment with all the necessary tools you would need for the development of this project.

 To get started, follow these steps: